jlneder/mimi/README.md

 - fixed running in background for non-interactive mode
 - prioritized the user's configuration for .desktop files

+I have also collected a few commits from some other forks, which allow for shell interactive usage and handling of HTML urls' `#section` suffixes.

-If you think of something (protocol, mimetypes) that mimi should be able to handle, feel free to open an issue!
+If you think of something (i.e. a protocol) that mimi should be able to handle, feel free to open an issue!

 ## Xdg-email